Living In Paper - 2008

 VOLUME MIXERS

-Most of the equipment needed to work with papercrete is standard off-the-shelf hand tools.
-The one exception is the mixer.
-One of the barriers to producing papercrete in bulk is the need for a low cost, high volume mixer.
-Conventional concrete mixers do not work well to pulp papercrete, but if the paper is already hammermilled, a conventional mixer will work fine.
-So far, only a few people are working on equipment to produce papercrete in volume.
+So far, we and maybe a few other people are the only ones working on equipment to produce papercrete in volume.
 This is true because most of the people using papercrete are individuals busy building their own homes.
 Part of the reason that volume papercrete mixers haven't been developed yet goes back to the market for papercrete.
 Why invest in a developing a mixer for material which isn't in widespread demand.
-The other reason is that the people using papercrete are using it because it is cheap.
+The other reason is that the people using papercrete are using it because it's cheap.
 Environmental and other benefits aside, they are using it because they don't have a lot of money.
-So this group doesn’t have the time or money to start engineering volume mixers, establishing a national market and seeking nationwide approval.
-This would be an excellent, high return area for the federal government to spend some dollars for research and development.
+So this group doesn’t have the time or money to start engineering volume mixers.
+The lack of a low cost, high volume mixer has been a barrier to producing papercrete in bulk.

 PERCEPTIONS